karomancer/portfolio-nextjs/site/src/content/portfolio/ice-bucket-diffuser.md

 ## Brainstorming

-First round:
+Vera and I went through a lot of ideas including:

 - A cargo bathrobe that holds all the things a hotel gives you: door key, toiletries, pillow chocolates, coffee pods, etc.
 - A bellboy uniform that has all the hotels keys hanging from it, individually in a grid that resembles the location of the rooms.

-Second round:

 - A series of sleds for luggage that a bellboy "drives" like a sleddog
 - Ice bucket molds that conform perfectly to the shape of a bottle of champagne.
 - A room safe that stores your money but takes a fee when it returns it

-We presented our ideas to the professor, and after first being told sternly that we're very behind, he then told us we're also thinking too small.
+We presented our ideas to the professor and he told us we're also thinking too small.

 > "Think more about interactivity"
 >